The Pollinator Program was initiated by the Foundation in 2019 as a means to promote education about the importance of protecting pollinator habitats.

 • Donate to the FGP Pollinator Program fund

 One Big Step

 During 2020 and 2021, the Foundation for Geauga Parks worked in collaboration with Geauga Park District to create a demonstration garden in Frohring Meadows, one of the district's signature properties.
 Together we contracted with DERU Landscape Architecture to create a plan for a pollinator "Play" Garden where kids of all ages can learn about the benefits of protecting pollinator habitats, while providing hands-on activities to engage with nature.
-The project is slated for construction in 2022, and we will keep you informed as the project progresses.

 To help underwrite this project and future gardens around the community, FGP is accepting donations in support of the Pollinator Garden Program.
 To make a donation, select Pollinator Program in the box marked "My donation is for" on the FGP donation form.